-- Statistics show you’re safer on fast highways.
+- Statistics show you’re safer on fast roads.

 - Driving is safe because millions of people do it every day.

 The problem is that all of those things are logical and that’s why they don’t work.
-The problem lies in your unconscious mind which works with emotions and can’t understand logic.
+The problem lives in your unconscious mind which works with emotions and can’t understand logic.